 Collaborative Urban Path

-Aberdeen City Council hosts, every summer and this year for the third time, architecture students from University of South of Florida, Robert Gordon University and International College Robert Gordon University for a summer workshop focused on urban and architecture challenges around the silver city.
+Aberdeen City Council hosts, every summer and this year for the fifth time, architecture students from University of South of Florida, Robert Gordon University and International College Robert Gordon University for a summer workshop focused on urban and architecture challenges around the silver city.

 The combination and confrontation between varied entities, the authorities and the institutions, is a powerful tool to fill the discrepancy between these two different work environments.